tudurom/disputils/README.md

 disputils
 =========

-disputils is a set of utilities to manage multiple monitors with any window manager that works with wmutils.
+disputils is a set of utilities to query information about connected X displays.

 Download
 --------